 Play with Your Shutter Speed

 Since the smoke billows and moves around as it flows out of the canister and gets moved by air currents, shutter speed can have a dramatic effect on the final image.
-Most smoke bomb photography is shot with an extremely fast shutter speed usually quicker than 1/800th of a second.
+Most smoke bomb photography is shot with extremely fast shutter speed, usually quicker than 1/800th of a second.
 This freezes the motion in the smoke and gets clear and sharp billows and puffiness.

 Of course, as an experiment, you might want to try exactly the opposite.
-If you learn to the control the smoke trails carefully, a slower shutter speed would smooth over the smoke and give it a wispy look.
+If you learn to control the smoke trails carefully, a slower shutter speed would smooth over the smoke and give it a wispy look.
 This is similar to the technique used when shooting waterfalls or other fireworks.
 If you leave the shutter open a bit longer, motion blurs for a surreal and mellow look.
 As always, remember to use a good quality tripod with slow shutter speeds and have your model move slower.

 Use Props and Be Creative